MattGrayYes/TVA-Tempad/readme.md

 * 3MF files for BambuStudio, with multimaterial and support information.
 * generic STL files.

-Here's a render of what the 3D model would look like if made out of metal:
+Here's a render of what the 3D model would look like if it was made out of metal:

 ![Render of my Tempad 3D model, shiny metal on a grey void background](Images/Tempad%20Render.jpg?raw=true)